Perovskite solar cell: Multi-junction solar cells

-Multi-junction solar cells are capable of a higher power conversion efficiency (PCE), increasing the threshold beyond the thermodynamic maximum set by the Shockley–Queissier limit for single junction cells.
+Multi-junction solar cells are capable of a higher power conversion efficiency (PCE), increasing the threshold beyond the thermodynamic maximum set by the Shockley-Queisser limit for single junction cells.
 By having multiple bandgaps in a single cell, it prevents the loss of photons above or below the band gap energy of a single junction solar cell.
 In tandem (double) junction solar cells, PCE of 31.1% has been recorded, increasing to 37.9% for triple junction and 38.8% for quadruple junction solar cells.
-However, the metal organic chemical vapor deposition (MOCVD) process needed to synthesize lattice-matched and crystalline solar cells with more than one junction is very expensive, making it a less than ideal candidate for widespread use.
+However, the metal organic chemical vapor deposition (mocvd) process needed to synthesise lattice-matched and crystalline solar cells with more than one junction is very expensive, making it a less than ideal candidate for widespread use.

-Perovskite semiconductors offer an option that has the potential to rival the efficiency of multi-junction solar cells but can be synthesized under more common conditions at a greatly reduced cost.
+Perovskite semiconductors offer an option that has the potential to rival the efficiency of multi-junction solar cells but can be synthesised under more common conditions at a greatly reduced cost.
 Rivalling the double, triple, and quadruple junction solar cells mentioned above, are all-perovskite tandem cells with a max PCE of 31.9%, all-perovskite triple-junction cell reaching 33.1%, and the perovskite-Si triple-junction cell, reaching an efficiency of 35.3%.
-These multi-junction perovskite solar cells, in addition to being available for cost-effective synthesis, also maintain high PCE under varying weather extremes – making them utilizable worldwide.
+These multi-junction perovskite solar cells, in addition to being available for cost-effective synthesis, also maintain high PCE under varying weather extremes, making them utilizable worldwide.

 Chiral ligands

-Utilizing organic chiral ligands shows promise for increasing the maximum power conversion efficiency for halide perovskite solar cells.
+Utilizing organic chiral ligands shows promise for increasing the maximum power conversion efficiency for halide perovskite solar cells, when utilized correctly.
 Chirality can be produced in inorganic semiconductors by enantiomeric distortions near the surface of the lattice, electronic coupling between the substrate and a chiral ligand, assembly into a chiral secondary structure, or chiral surface defects.
 By attaching a chiral phenylethylamine ligand to an achiral lead bromide perovskite nanoplatelet, a chiral inorganic-organic perovskite is formed.
-Inspection of the inorganic-organic perovskite via circular dichroism (CD) spectroscopy, reveals two wavelength regions that were assigned to the charge transfer between the ligand and the nanoplatelet (300-350 nm) and the excitonic absorption in the perovskite.
-Evidence of charge transfer in these systems shows promise for increasing the power conversion efficiency.
+Inspection of the inorganic-organic perovskite via Circular Dichroism (CD) spectroscopy, reveals two regions.
+One represents the charge transfer between the ligand and the nanoplatelet (300-350 nm), and the other represents the excitonic absorption maximum of the perovskite.
+Evidence of charge transfer in these systems shows promise for increasing power conversion efficiency in perovskite solar cells.